 As if that wasn’t enough, between 3 and 6 km deep, they also found water.
 By the knowledge we had back then, water simply shouldn’t have existed at those depth – and yet, there it was.
 Now we understand that even deep granites can get fractured, and those fractures can get filled with water.
 Technically speaking the water is just hydrgen and oxygem atoms squeezed out by the enormous pressures caused by the depth – and trapped in impermeable “layers” of rock.

 Boiling with hydrogen

 Researchers also reported the extraction of mud, which was “boiling with hydrogen” – such large quantities of hydrogen at these depths were completely unexpected.

 Life — deep inside the Earth?

-But without a doubt, the biggest surprise was the discovery of life – microscopic plankton fossils in rocks over two billion years old, found four miles beneath the surface.
-These “microfossils” represented about 24 ancient species, and were encased in organic compounds which somehow survived the extreme pressures and temperatures that exist so far beneath the Earth.
+Without a doubt, the biggest surprise was the discovery of life: microscopic plankton fossils in rocks over two billion years old, found four miles beneath the surface.
+These “microfossils” represented about 24 ancient species and were encased in organic compounds which somehow survived the extreme pressures and temperatures so far beneath the Earth’s surface.
 This raised numerous questions about the potential survival of life forms at impressive depths.

 Abandoned, but not forgotten

-You can visit the now-abandoned site, but unfortunately, you won’t be able to peek through the hole that to this day, is the deepest hole dug below the surface.
-The nearby town of Zapolyarny holds the Kola Core Repository, which displays rock samples obtained during the drilling operation.
+You can visit the now-abandoned site but, unfortunately, you won’t be able to peek through the hole that, to this day, is the deepest hole dug below the surface.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!